 Athens is the largest city of Greece with a population of around 4 million people, roughly 40% of Greece’s entire population.
 The city of Athens is the Greek capital with a rich history spanning for more than 3,000 years and one of the most important economic and cultural centers of Southeast Europe.
 Athens is also the south most capital of Europe’s mainland and in terms of its climate; it is the warmest European major city enjoying over 300 days of sunshine each year!

-Athens continued to thrive even after Roman conquest but by late antiquity following a wave of successive sacks, the city suffered massive destruction and declined.
+Athens continued to thrive even after the Roman conquest but by late antiquity following a wave of successive sacks, the city suffered massive destruction and declined.
 During that period, the first Christian churches were built and the Parthenon was converted into a church dedicated to Virgin Mary.
-In the middle Ages and the Byzantine period Athens was relative prosperous and the settlement expanded.
+In the Middle Ages and the Byzantine period, Athens was relatively prosperous and the settlement expanded.
 In 1458, the city was conquered by the Ottomans and entered a long period of decline.

 After the Greek War of Independence and the establishment of the Modern Greek state, Athens had only a small population of 4,000 people leaving along the foothills of Acropolis.
 In 1834, the city was chosen mainly for historical reasons to become the modern capital of Greece.

 For more than 25 centuries Acropolis and the temple of Parthenon dominates the landscape of Attica land.
 The greatest symbol of the Athenian Golden Age and an enduring symbol of Ancient Greece, democracy and Western civilization.
 Even today, as you ascend the marble steps it still feels like a pilgrimage continuing for thousands of years.
 Complete the experience by visiting the new Acropolis Museum.